mirasollar/run_kbc_job/README.md

 The primary key setting is taken from the table settings in the primary key section.
 The column settings are taken from the table description and must be in this format:

 Upload setting:` ```{'column_name_1': 'data type, setting empty rows', 'column_name_2': 'data type, setting empty rows'}``` `

+Possible settings of data types: string, number, logical, date with percentage mark, for example %Y-%m-%d.
+The [strftime]([https://duckduckgo.com](https://strftime.org/)) module is used to check the date format.